 You must satisfy the condition that you have a genuine intention to stay in Australia temporarily.
-The GTE requirement applies to all student visa applicants.
-Your Actual profile and Statement of Purpose / GTE Statement is a key to fulfill the GTE Criteria.
+The GTE requirement applies to all Australian student visa applicants.
+Your Actual profile and Statement of Purpose / GTE Statement is a key to fulfil the GTE Criteria.

 When assessing the GTE requirement, DIBP (Department of Immigration and Border Protection, Australia) will consider the requirements set out in direction number 69.
 To assess this, they will consider: